webrtc-nu/www/survey.md

 1) I work with the WebRTC APIs every day
 2) I regularly use the WebRTC APIs
 3) I occasionally need to use WebRTC APIs
-4) I only use WebRTC via a library - never directly to the w3c APIs
+4) I only use WebRTC via an SDK or library - never directly to the w3c APIs
-5) I manage a team who use the webRTC APIs
+5) I manage a team who use the WebRTC APIs
-6) I never used the webRTC APIs
+6) I have never used the WebRTC APIs

 ### Async functions in javascript APIs
 1) Async functions make life easy